 - Odysseus's dog, said to have survived more than 20 years while sleeping on a dunghill in an era without veterinary care, is a non-human example.

 - The Trope Namer is Methuselah from the biblical Book of Genesis.
 He lives 969 years, longer than any human in the Bible.
 That said, most humans from before the flood have a given age of several centuries.
-It is only after the flood that God decrees that humans will live a "mere" 120 years or less.
+After the flood, human lifespan gradually decreases to closer to what it is now.
 There are several figures after this point who are said to have lived just over one hundred, which is technically possible but still unlikely for an ancient Hebrew.
 In the books after the Pentateuch, which took place much closer to the time of the lives of their writers, people live somewhat more reasonable lifespans.
-It is written that God's decree will eventually pass and human lifespans will get longer again.

 - However, a handful of modern scholars think that was a mistranlation and that years meant months.
 So while 969 months (Just under 81 years) is rather long for the time it's still within the human lifespan, but the problem with this is we have characters fathering children at 5 or 6 years of age.

 - Merlin, in most versions of the King Arthur mythos.